scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** 5 minutes

-You create a small, soundless, illusory image no larger than 1 tile at a point within range you can see.
-The image is purely visual and objects pass through it as if it wasn't there.
-Any creature attempting to see through the illusion makes a perception check against your spellcasting roll.
-On success they see through the illusion.
-A creature that touches or passes through the illusion automatically succeeds this check.
+You create a small, soundless, illusory image that occupies a space no larger than 1 tile at a point within range that you can see.
+The image is purely visual, and objects pass through it as if it weren't there.
+Any creature attempting to see through the illusion makes a perception challenge against your spellcasting roll.
+On success, they see through the illusion.
+A creature that touches or passes through the illusion automatically succeeds in this challenge.

 Add an enhanced die for every level cast above cantrip.